Multicooker

-A multicooker (also written "multi cooker") is an electric kitchen appliance for automated cooking using a timer.
+A multicooker (also written "multi cooker") is an electric kitchen appliance for cooking.
+A basic multicooker has an internal pot set over a heating element at the bottom of a larger base, a dial to set the heat level, and a lid with a handle.
 A typical multicooker is able to boil, simmer, bake, fry, deep fry, grill roast, stew, steam and brown food.

-The device is operated by placing ingredients inside, selecting the corresponding program, and leaving the multicooker to cook according to the program, typically without any need for further user intervention.
+A multicooker may also include a timer, or automated cooking of specific types of dishes.
+With automated cookers one can press a button corresponding to a type of dish and leave the multicooker to cook according to the program, typically without any need for further user intervention.
 Some multicookers have an adjustable thermostat.

 In addition to cooking programs, a multicooker may have functions to keep food warm, reheat it or to cook it at a later time.
 Some multicookers can also function as slow cookers.